Overview of This Lesson

 Java source code is compiled into Java bytecode, which is then executed using an interpreter program.

-This is why Java is often called and interpreted language: because the bytecode is interpreted as it's executed rather than a compiled language, where all the code is compiled into one big block of machine language and then executed.
+This is why Java is often called and interpreted language: because the bytecode is interpreted as it's executed rather than a fully compiled language, where all the code is compiled into one big block of machine language and then executed.
 Think of an interpreted language like an interpreter that is listening to someone speak and interpreting that language into another language as it's being spoken (similar to what you often see at international news conferences or when someone is interpreting sign language for someone else).
 A compiled language would be similar to someone listening to the whole speech and recording it, and then sitting down and interpreting the entire speech and then reciting it in a different language, and giving you that audio file so you can listen to the interpreted version.

 When you write Java source code, this code is saved in a file with the .java file extension.
 That is then compiled by the compiler program javac.exe.
 This javac.exe file is included in the Java installation.